 Understanding and Paying Your Bill

 For a single visit to Valley Children’s Healthcare, you may receive separate bills.
-This page will help you understand how to read these bills, and will help clarify questions you may have as Valley Children's transitions to a new electronic medical record and billing system on April 25, 2020.
+This page will help you understand how to read these bills, and will help clarify questions you may have.

 Questions About Your Bill